 C-EFE ensures that students graduate with skills that are based on occupational standards.
 The program focuses on developing 16 new or renewed demand driven TVET programs that embed employability and entrepreneurship skills into the curriculum.

-In 2013, with funding from the United Kingdom’s Department for International Development (DFID), C-EFE expanded to include the Youth Skills Development Programme (YSD), which prepares at-risk or disadvantaged 15-29 year old trainees for further education and training leading to employment.
+In 2013, with funding from the United Kingdom’s Department for International Development (DFID), C-EFE expanded to include the Youth Skills Development Programme (YSD) comprised of three pre-technology programmes.
+The YSD programme prepares at-risk or disadvantaged 15-29 year old trainees for further education and training leading to employment.